Our research is driven by multidisciplinary collaborations across the University of Michigan and beyond.

-Our research benefits from access to state-of-the-art research facilities at the Rachel Upjohn Building and throughout the university, as well as from dynamic research programs and projects that link departments, centers, and disciplines in the pursuit of new knowledge that can transform care for people who live with depression and provide new insight into our understanding of depressive illnesses.
+Our studies benefit from access to state-of-the-art research facilities throughout the university, as well as from dynamic research programs and projects that link departments, centers, and disciplines in the pursuit of new knowledge that can transform care for people who live with depression and provide new insight into our understanding of depressive illnesses.
 Here are a few examples of innovative research programs and partnerships:

 Data Science For Dynamic Intervention Decision-Making Center